CyrilShch/Assignment-1---Segmentation/README.md

     --feature_type 5      # the dimension of the feature vector as 3D or as 5D (specifying the color and x, y coordinates for each pixel)
-    --cloud True          # flag to indicate whether we plot a 3D cloud of points distribution --opt False           # a flag to indicate whether we use optimized version of meanshift algorithm or not
+    --cloud True          # flag to indicate whether we plot a 3D cloud of points distribution --opt False           # a flag to indicate whether we use optimized version of meanshift algorithm or not --save True           # Flag to indicate whether we want to save a segmented image

 ```